bonds/bonds.github.io/content/posts/recipes/2022-07-28-miso-sea-bass.md

 Place fish on a baking sheet.
 Pour half the marinade over the top, discard the rest.
-Move toaster oven shelf to the middle position.
+Move toaster oven rack to the middle position.
 Broil fish for 22 minutes in toaster oven.
 Serve.